Types of training

 Suicide prevention training is provided at a number of different levels - it aims to develop general awareness, alertness skills or intervention skills.

-esuicideTALK is a one to two hour exploration in suicide awareness.
+esuicideTALK is a one to two hour online exploration in suicide awareness.
 The programme is organised around the question “should we talk about suicide?” and offers a space to safely explore some of the more challenging issues relating to suicide.
 The programme encourages everyone to find a part they can play in preventing suicide.
 Its goal is to help make direct, open and honest talk about suicide easier.

 - Irish residents, aged 18 and over, can access esuicideTALK for free by registering here.